 Markets will be open over a 24 hour period in different parts of the world, and this enables trading in different time zones for various currencies.
 Although it’s very convenient to trade from anywhere, as long as you have the Internet and a laptop, it can also pose as a window for price fluctuations.

 When you’re in the market, you might be expecting certain price movements.
 But you might be surprised that when you wake up, prices might already be different and way out of your expected range.
 Take note that different countries have different timelines.
-You might be sleeping while the currency you bought is having a crisis in broad daylight somewhere else, and you could totally
+You might be sleeping while the currency you bought is having a crisis in broad daylight somewhere else, and you could totally miss it.

 One of the basic concepts in Forex is leverage.
 This concept is different from other markets.
 It allows investors to make a trade with a larger amount of money compared to what they inject via borrowing from their broker..
 If you don’t have a broker yet at the moment, here is a full list of trusted brokers that you can choose from.